microsoft/vscode-docs/docs/python/editing.md

 <video id="python-code-completion-video" src="https://az754404.vo.msecnd.net/public/python-intellisense.mp4" poster="/images/python_python-intellisense-placeholder.png" autoplay loop controls muted></video>

 > **Tip**: Check out the [IntelliCode extension for VS Code (preview)](https://go.microsoft.com/fwlink/?linkid=2006060).
 IntelliCode provides a set of AI-assisted capabilities for IntelliSense in Python, such as inferring the most relevant auto-completions based on the current code context.
+For more information, see the [IntelliCode for VS Code FAQ](https://docs.microsoft.com/visualstudio/intellicode/intellicode-visual-studio-code).

 ### Enable IntelliSense for custom package locations